-Wyler Park, our investment property in Bern, Switzerland performed well, generating over CHF 5.4m in net rent during the year.
+Wyler Park, our investment property in Bern, Switzerland performed well, generating over CHF 5.4m (USD 5.2m) in net rent during the year.
 All of the 39 apartments and commercial spaces are fully rented.
+The loan against Wyler Park was successfully refinanced in January 2015.